UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 A simple UGC discovery routine

-Pick a cadence you can keep: daily for high-volume spots, weekly for others.
-On Instagram, TikTok, and Google:
+Pick a schedule you can keep.
+Daily works for high-volume spots.
+Weekly works for others.
+Check Instagram, TikTok, and Google:

 - Search for your handle, location tag, and branded hashtag.